joshwadd/Vehicle_detection/README.md

 ## Project Overview

-This project builds a vehicle detection pipeline using
+This project builds a vehicle detection pipeline using classic techniques from computer vision and machine learning.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk5MTUwNzIzOV19
+eyJoaXN0b3J5IjpbMzAwNDc3NjldfQ==
 -->